-A game and mod enthusiest, I enjoy science fiction greatly, but any deep, immersive universe with an immense backstory is my cup of tea.
-Example: ME Universe
+I'm a game and mod enthusiast, I enjoy science fiction greatly, but any deep, immersive universe with an immense back story is my cup of tea.
+Example: ME Universe, Halo, Dragon Age

 Now, I love Science Fiction.
 Specifically, the believable sci fi.
 I like sci fi that I feel works within the framework of what we know.
 Star Trek was one of the first to do that for me.
 Odd, I know, but The Next Generation (TNG for those who don't know) was a true representation of where I feel we, as a species could go.
 The science was based, in part, on popular concepts in physics of the time.
 Next came the Halo Series.
 This series was more dystopian.
 Humanity as underdogs slowly being eradicated as our colonies fell.
 Technologically inferior, and fighting back with augmented super soldiers, we were able to end the war, but lost almost everything in the process.